 What makes Phoenix Tears the most popular full-spectrum Dagga Oil for Cancer?

-This kind of hash oil is a popular method of taking cannabis as a medicine by those who don’t mind the high effects, or those who might in fact be looking to get high during treatment.
-Rick Simpson, the creator of this method, claims he used this oil to treat his cancer, and that of many other of his patients (despite Simpson not being a medical expert by any degree) – however it’s more commonly used as a sleep aid, or for pain or appetite management.
+This kind of hash oil is a popular method of taking cannabis as a medicine by those who don’t mind the high effects, or those who might in fact be looking to get high during relief of minor symptoms forment.
+Rick Simpson, the creator of this method, claims he used this oil to relief of minor symptoms for his cancer, and that of many other of his patients (despite Simpson not being a medical expert by any degree) – however it’s more commonly used as a sleep aid, or for pain or appetite management.

 One of the things that makes this extract so popular is the fact that it’s relatively easy extract you can make at home.
 It only requires a number of household items, and some easily found supplies from your pharmacy or hardware store.